nemanjam/nextjs-prisma-boilerplate/docs/vs-code.md

 ```

 - **problem:** HOSTNAME is reserved readonly var on Gitpod, use other var name only on Gitpod
-- good thing HOSTNAME is used only in server.ts (in log, trivial) and docker-compose.prod.yml, rename it SITE_HOSTNAME
+- good thing HOSTNAME is used only in server.ts (in log, trivial, protocol too) and docker-compose.prod.yml, rename it SITE_HOSTNAME

 ```bash
 HOSTNAME=3001-nemanjam-nextjsprismabo-dn2irzhpmzu.ws-eu47.gitpod.io